ahsan598/devops-projects-hands-on/vagrant-vms/base-vm/README.md

 ### 📁 Quick Commands

-- Run these commands from the folder containing the Vagrantfile to manage, provision, or restart your VM.
+- Run these commands from the folder containing the Vagrantfile to manage your VM.

 | Command                      | Description                                   |
 | ---------------------------- | --------------------------------------------- |